 Just past midlife, many people get super focused on increasing net worth before retirement.

-In this post I’ll address each of these factors.
-While I am an Accredited Financial Counselor®, I write what I have learned from almost 40 years of investing, 15 years creating diversified income streams and being fascinated by money for a lifetime.
+In this post I’ll address these factors.
+While I am an Accredited Financial Counselor®, I write what I have learned from almost 40 years of investing, and 15 years creating diversified income streams about stumbling into early retirement.

 How Much Money You’ll Spend in Retirement

-The starting point in knowing what net worth you need to retire is your expenses.
+The starting point in knowing what net worth you need to retire is knowing your expenses.

 Your Lifestyle Expenses